steven5chun/big2-portfolio-allocation/journey/week1.md

 | How it Works | Runs thousands of random trials to generate a statistical distribution. | Iteratively updates a decision path by running random "rollouts" from specific nodes. |
 | Primary Use Cases | Finance (portfolio risk), physics, engineering, project management. | Artificial Intelligence, turn-based games (Go, Chess, Big Two), robotics. |

+The reason Monte Carlo Simulation (MCS) is superior to Monte Carlo Tree Search (MCTS) for Big 2 card combination arrangement is because hand organization is fundamentally a portfolio combination problem.
+It is a one-time macro allocation and forecasting problem.
+At the moment of arranging your initial 13 cards, you are not engaging in a turn-based, competitive game with a sequential chain of reactive player choices; you are simply optimizing your resources before the match begins.

 ## Takeaway